VirtualBrainLab/vbl-docs/source/pinpoint/tutorials/tutorial_ephys_link.md

 7. Press \[ESC\] again to close the settings menu

 (ephys-link-mirror-probes)=

 ## 3. Mirror the Positions of _in vivo_ Probes in Pinpoint

-This step is not required for New Scale Pathfinder connections.
-See below for details.
+This step is not required for New Scale Pathfinder MPM connections.
+[See below for details](mpm-no-need-config).

 ![Connect a probe to a manipulator](../../_static/images/tutorial/ephys_link/ephys_link_connect_probe.png)